Freedom in the World

 You are here

 Freedom Rating (1 = best, 7 = worst)

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

 Saint Vincent and the Grenadines is an electoral democracy.
+The December 2005 legislative elections were considered free and fair by international observers.
 The constitution provides for the election of 15 representatives to the unicameral House of Assembly to serve five-year terms.
 The prime minister is the leader of the majority party.
 Six senators are appointed to the chamber—four chosen by the government and two by the opposition.
 A governor-general represents the British monarch as head of state.
-The December 2005 elections were considered free and fair by international observers.
-The two main political parties are the ruling, left-leaning ULP and the conservative NDP.